-The Le Fort III fracture is also referred to as craniofacial dysjunction.
-The fracture line begins at the frontozygomatic suture along the lateral aspect of the internal orbit along the sphenozygomatic suture line to the inferior orbital fissure, extends medially across the floor of the orbit up the medial wall of the orbit towards the dorsum of the nose where it crosses and proceeds to the opposite side in the same manner.
+The Le Fort III fracture is also referred to as craniofacial disjunction.
+The fracture line begins at the frontozygomatic suture traversing the lateral aspect of the internal orbit, continuing along the sphenozygomatic suture to the inferior orbital fissure, extending medially across the floor of the orbit, then up the medial wall of the orbit across the dorsum of the nose and proceeding to the contralateral side of the face.
+Because injury forces are usually laterally oriented, it is common to see a Le Fort III level fracture on one side of the face and a Le Fort II level fracture on the other.
+Generally, Le Fort III fractures are not single segment, but are comminuted, with Le Fort II and Le Fort I segments as lesser individual components of the fracture.
+Special attention must be paid to nasal or pharyngeal airway obstruction caused by bleeding.

-Patients with Le Fort III injuries are often admitted to hospital unconscious and intubated.
-Special attention has to be paid to foreign bodies such as teeth or tooth fragments obstructing the airways,.
+Patients with Le Fort III injuries are often admitted to the hospital unconscious and intubated.
+Foreign bodies such as teeth or tooth fragments may obstruct the airway.

-Severe bleeding and/or CSF leakage may accompany Le Fort fractures and affect the treatment and outcome.
+Severe bleeding and CSF leakage may accompany Le Fort II and III fractures and affect the treatment and outcome.

 It should be recognized that Le Fort III fractures involve the orbit.
 Basic assessment of visual acuity is mandatory in the conscious patient.
-In the unconscious patient the swinging-flashlight test can be helpful to give evidence to or exclude afferent pupillary defects (Marcus Gunn Pupil).
+In the unconscious patient, the swinging-flashlight test can give evidence of or exclude afferent pupillary defects (Marcus Gunn pupil).

 It should be emphasized that all of the Le Fort fractures go through the pterygoid plates.